zjunlp/KnowRL/README.md

 ## 📉Training
 The training process is orchestrated by `train/train.sh`, which sets up environment variables and launches `main.py` using the configuration defined in `script/grpo.yaml`.
+We are training two 7B models, `DeepSeek-R1-Distill-Qwen-7B` and `Skywork-OR1-7B-Preview`, with Reinforcement Learning on 1×A800.

 ### 1. Configuration
 Before running, you need to configure the following: